btorpey/btorpey.github.io/content/evenmostatic.md

 So, if your budget can handle it, use both.
 If money is a concern, then you may want to start out with cppcheck and use that to help build a case for spending the additional coin that it will take to include commercial tools like PVS-Studio in your toolbox.

-Note also that PVS-Studio offers a trial version, so you can give it a go on your own code, which is, after all, the best way to see what the tool can do.
+Note also that PVS-Studio offers a trial version[^free], so you can give it a go on your own code, which is, after all, the best way to see what the tool can do.
 And, if you use the provided [helper scripts](/pages/REAME.md/index.html) ([repo here](https://github.com/btorpey/static)), your results will be in a format that makes it easy to compare the tools.

+[^free]: The folks at PVS-Studio asked me to mention that they've also recently introduced a free version of their software for educational purposes.
+The free version does have some strings attached, see [this post](http://www.viva64.com/en/b/0457/) for details.

 ## Methodology
 In comparing cppcheck and PVS-Studio, I used the ITC test suite that I wrote about in an [earlier article](/blog/2016/04/07/mo-static/).
 I also used both tools to analyze real-world code bases which I deal with on a day-to-day basis and that I am intimately familiar with.